-When it came to an understanding of Quranic text, he would adhere to the literal or textual interpretations of the Quran.
-When people asked him about the “hows” regarding the Quranic texts, he would tell them that the modalities are unknown, and he would say that belief is an obligation.
+When it came to understanding Quran, he would adhere to the literal or textual interpretations of the Quran.
+When people asked him about the “hows” regarding the Quranic texts, he would tell them that the modalities are unknown and that belief is an obligation.
 It is related that someone asked Malik about the attributes of Allah, to which Malik answered, “Pass them on as they come.”
-Malik was a man who bid’ah opposed or what they call innovation.Allah says in Surah Al-Maa-idah,
+Malik was a man who bid’ah opposed what they call innovation.Allah says in Surah Al-Maa-idah,

 الْيَوْمَ أَكْمَلْتُ لَكُمْ دِينَكُمْ وَأَتْمَمْتُ عَلَيْكُمْ نِعْمَتِي وَرَضِيتُ لَكُمُ الْإِسْلَامَ دِينًا ۚ

-And whatsoever was not part of the religion then, is not part of the religion today.
+And whatsoever was not part of the religion then is not part of the religion today.
 So, therefore, there was no need for anyone to add anything to the faith.
 And if someone did that, they would not have truly understood the meaning of this ayah.
 The mission is complete.
 So no additions are needed.
-Therefore, Imam Malik understood this and had no tolerance for those who would innovate matters to add to the deen.
+Therefore, Imam Malik understood this and did not tolerate those who would innovate matters to add to the deen.